AlexisVal08/The-OSI-Model-/README.md

 <h2>Environments and Technologies Used</h2>

-- Essentially can be focused on any device computer, tablet, smartphone, etc... for now we our focusing on microsoft a laptop
+- Essentially can be focused on any device computer, tablet, smartphone, etc... for now we our focusing on microsoft laptop
 - Internet service

 <h2>Operating Systems Used </h2>